divijghose/firedrake/Firedrake-meeting-2023-08-23.md

 Update

 ## RNH: Assigning to cofunctions
 Seems oddly defined vs assigning to functions.
 See the thread on slack that starts with James Maddison's comment.
+Should this be disallowed?
+Does the API or documentation need updating?
 Nacime and David, can you comment?

 ## Merge PRs